 What Is A Non-Refundable Hotel Room?

 This might seem like an obvious question but when phrases like 'cancellation fee' are factored in, you might wonder what it is that you end up having to pay for when you can't use a hotel booking.
-For most hotels, a non-refundable reservation means that, even when cancelled ahead of time, you will receive none of your money back.
+For most hotels, a non-refundable reservation means that, even when cancelled ahead of time, you can't cancel without penalty.
 Frustrating, right?